Amenorrhea is defined as the absence of menses in a woman in the reproductive age and can be classified into primary or secondary amenorrhea.

 Ultrasonography is helpful in assessing the ovaries and the endometrium in patients with amenorrhea.
 Ultrasonography might be helpful in excluding certain anatomical defects of the uterus.

-The presence of acne, hirsutism, deepening of voice and clitoromegaly is suggestive of hyperandrogenism, another common cause of secondary amenorrhea.
+The presence of acne, hirsutism, deepening of the voice and clitoromegaly is suggestive of hyperandrogenism, another common cause of secondary amenorrhea.
 Patients with secondary amenorrhea should get FSH, LH, testosterone, and dehydroepiandrosterone sulfate levels measured.
 Moderate elevation of testosterone and an LH/FSH ratio that is above 2 suggests polycystic ovary syndrome.
 Dehydroepiandrosterone sulfate levels between 5 and 700 mg/dl indicate possible adrenal gland disorder and require further diagnostic workup.
 When the levels of dehydroepiandrosterone sulfate are above 700 mg/dl, the diagnosis of late onset type congenital adrenal hyperplasia becomes very likely.

 Patients with secondary amenorrhea and no signs of hyperandrogenism should get their FSH, LH and thyroid stimulating hormone levels checked.
 Hyperprolactinemia due to a pituitary adenoma can also cause secondary amenorrhea in an adult.